A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 6. Relation to quantum measurement during the free space propagation between the source and detector slit

 To seek an answer for this question, in Fig. \ref{fig:(a)-setup}(a), we study the effect of a perturbation $\Delta\chi(x)$ on the counting rate $P_{2b}=\int_{-\infty}^{\infty}dx_{2}|\psi_{2b}(x_{2})|^{2}$, and calculate the ratio of the counting rate change over the perturbation.
 As the perturbation approaches zero, the ratio $\frac{\Delta P_{2b}}{\Delta\chi(x,z)}$ becomes the functional derivative $\frac{\delta P_{2b}}{\delta\chi(x,z)}$ of the counting rate over the perturbation $\Delta\chi(x)$.
-This perturbative function is independent of perturbation.
-It is a real-valued function containing high-resolution phase information, determined solely by the two-slit geometry in our 2D study as we show in the Fig. \ref{fig:dPdx_color}.
-It can be measured with high precision and reproducibility, it uniquely characterizes the individual event of a particle propagating between the two slits.
-Unlike a probability amplitude, it manifests as a stable, reproducible structure that we interpret as consistent with an objectively existing field, which we define as the two-point propagation field (TPPF).
+This perturbative function is independent of the perturbation.
+It is a real-valued function containing high-resolution phase information, determined solely by the two-slit geometry in our 2D study, as we show in Fig. \ref{fig:dPdx_color}.
+It can be measured with high precision and reproducibility, and it provides a reproducible characterization associated with an individual detection event of a particle propagating between the two slits.
+Unlike a probability amplitude, it manifests as a stable, reproducible structure that we interpret as a physically meaningful propagation quantity, which we define as the two-point propagation field (TPPF).
 The TPPF does not correspond to a probability distribution.
+As we discussed in Section 2.2, during the propagation, the calculated TTPF shows that the wave packet with energy $h\nu$ rapidly converges into the exit before it reaches the detector slit.
 While the wave function describes an ensemble of possible detection outcomes, the TPPF characterizes the process underlying a single detection \textemdash{} a realization selected according to the Born rule.

+From this interpretive perspective, the apparent influence of the exit slit on upstream propagation does not imply any acausal effect; rather, it reflects the fact that absorption and detection are time-extended processes, for which an explicitly time-dependent description naturally resolves such apparent paradoxes.